 Use up some fabric scraps to create beautiful fabric Christmas trees.
 They are perfect to use as ornaments or gift toppers.
 I’ve created this free sewing pattern to make trees in multiple sizes.

-‘Tis the season to create a new Christmas tree for my BFF to add to her ever growing collection.
-In the past I’ve made her Wire Christmas Trees, a standing Stuffed Christmas Tree, folded magazine Christmas trees, and last year my Stuffed Christmas Tree.
-This year I’ve created diy Christmas ornaments in the form of fabric Christmas trees to give her.
+‘Tis the season to create a new Christmas tree for my BFF to add to her ever-growing collection.
+In the past, I’ve made her these Wire Christmas Trees, a standing Stuffed Christmas Tree, folded magazine Christmas trees, and the Stuffed Christmas Tree.
+This year I’ve created DIY Christmas ornaments in the form of fabric Christmas trees to give her.

 I’ve been playing with the fabric I was given in several recent projects and these fabric Christmas trees are perfect for the variety of colors and textures of fabrics.